TOOLS December 10, 2020

 While this tool may not be suitable to evaluate all relevant projects, I hope that everyone involved in designing and deploying technology un underserved communities will recognize that each of the factors behind this tool are important to achieve effectiveness and sustainability.

-Those who are looking to use the tool or are in a position to help validate or improve it can contact the author for updates.
+Those who are looking to use the tool or are in a position to help validate or improve it can contact me for updates.

 About the Author

-Jonathan Kemp is an Engineering for Change Research Fellow and serves as Technical Manager of projects in solar energy, irrigation and water supply for Eagles Relief and Development Programme, a Malawian non-governmental organization.
+Jonathan Kemp is a program specialist at Engineering for Change, and serves as Technical Manager of projects in solar energy, irrigation and water supply for Eagles Relief and Development Programme, a Malawian non-governmental organization.
 At the time of writing, Jonathan was piloting a novel solar-powered irrigation pump designed through a participatory process with Malawian smallholder farmers so they can construct the pumps themselves using locally available and affordable materials.

 Leave a Reply